On the Edge (2001 theatrical film): Plot

 In the following days, Jonathan has therapy sessions with Dr. Figure, and continues to flirt with Rachel, showing a more sincere interest in her.
-One night out with Toby, after he hot-wired a car Jonathan learns that Toby caused the death of his brother in a car accident.
-On bowling night, Jonathan gets into conflict that nearly turns violent, and Dr. Figure helps him see that he was reckless with his well-being but that perhaps he is glad to have made it through alive.
+On one night out with Toby, after he hot-wires a car, Jonathan learns that Toby caused the death of his brother in a car accident.
+On bowling night, Jonathan gets into a conflict that nearly turns violent, and Dr. Figure helps him see that he was reckless with his well-being but that perhaps he is glad to have made it through alive.

 The romantic triangle comes into sharper focus as Toby reads a new poem he wrote to Rachel and flirts timidly.
 Later Jonathan and Rachel chat in her room and he learns of Rachel's mother's death, and a bond between them deepens.

 The friends sneak out of the hospital to host a big New Year's Eve party at Rachel's father's house.
 Toby watches Jonathan and Rachel's energy as they dance together, and realises that he doesn't have a chance with Rachel.
 Soon Jonathan and Rachel are seen going upstairs.
 In another part of the house Toby is opening up the garage.
 Jonathan tries to kiss Rachel but she won't kiss back.
-As the count down to the New Year begins Rachel starts to kiss back and Toby gets ready in the car to be done with his pledge.
+As the count down to the New Year begins Rachel starts to kiss back and Toby gets ready in the car to fulfill his pledge.
 At the stroke of midnight Toby drives off a cliff, killing himself.

 The next day, Rachel's father pulls her out of the hospital, and Jonathan is miserable and worried about her.
 In a therapy session he asks Dr. Figure what will happen to Rachel.
 Dr. Figure responds that Jonathan needs to decide to value his own life.
 When Jonathan steals a bike to get out of the hospital, Dr. Figure tells the guard to allow him to leave.
 Jonathan goes to Rachel's dad's house, then to the cliffs.
 He finds her there, looking over the edge.
-Jonathan tells Rachel that he loves her that he thinks they could still be together in a year.
+Jonathan tells Rachel that he loves her, that he thinks they could still be together in a year.
 They walk away together.